 I don’t know a mama who couldn’t use an anti-fatigue boost.
 Unfortunately, most people (including me) don’t enjoy the taste of liver.
 Fortunately for us, there IS a way to get your family to eat liver and like it!

-Just last night I whipped up a batch to photograph for today’s post and – even though he knows there ALWAYS is – Daddypotamus asked if there was liver in the chili.
+Just last night I whipped up a batch of this beef and liver chili to photograph for today’s post and – even though he knows there ALWAYS is – My husband asked if there was liver in the chili.
 Yep, really.
 And oh, I forgot to mention that it’s actually good, too!

-- 8 large tomatoes, peeled and chopped or 25 oz. peeled diced tomatoes ( Lucini brand comes in glass jars instead of BPA-lined cans)
+- 8 large tomatoes peeled and chopped or 25 oz. peeled diced tomatoes

 - 1 cup bone broth or water